awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 aws ecs create-service --service-name application --task-definition task-def-app --tags key=stack,value=dev
 ```

+**Example 3: Create a service with tags and propagate the tags to the tasks in the service**
 The `--propagateTags` parameter can be used to copy the tags from either a task definition or a service to the tasks in a service\.
 The following command creates a service with tags and propagates them to the tasks in that service\.

 ```